Introduction: Why "issue tracker vs bug tracker" is a question worth answering

 Conclusion: Pick by purpose, not by label

 The question isn't really "issue tracker vs bug tracker" — it's "what job am I trying to do, and which tool is built for it?"
-Bug capture during QA, UAT, and customer support escalations is a job for a purpose-built bug tracker with one-click visual feedback and automatic technical context.
-Sprint planning, feature development, and cross-functional coordination is a job for a flexible issue tracker like Jira, Linear, or ClickUp.
+Bug capture during QA, UAT, and customer support escalations is a job for a purpose-built bug tracker; sprint planning and cross-functional coordination is a job for a flexible issue tracker like Jira, Linear, or ClickUp.
 Most growing teams need both, with a tight integration between them so a bug captured in one becomes an actionable ticket in the other.
-Choose by what each tool is built to do, not by which label sounds more familiar — and your QA workflow will reward the decision every release cycle.